survivejs/webpack-book/manuscript/developing/02_development_server.md

 ## Polling instead of watching files

 It's possible the file watching setup provided by WDS won't work on your system.
-It can be problematic on older versions of Windows, Ubuntu, Vagrant, and Docker.
-Enabling polling is a good option then:
+It can be problematic on older versions of Windows and Ubuntu.

+Polling is almost mandatory when using Vagrant, Docker, or any other solution that doesn't forward events for changes on a file located in a folder shared with the virtualized machine where webpack is running. [vagrant-notify-forwarder](https://github.com/mhallin/vagrant-notify-forwarder) solves the problem for MacOS and Unix.

+For any of these cases, enabling polling is a good option:

 **webpack.config.js**